-Promoting your business is one of the most nerve-racking albeit important parts of running it.
+Promoting your business is one of the most nerve-racking albeit important parts of running it, especially in the field of construction estimating.

 There are so many things that can go wrong – a misspelling on your marketing content, poorly worded social media posts that spark outcry, or low-quality commercials that paint your brand in an unflattering picture.
 But it doesn’t have to be anxiety-inducing or cost-intensive, either.